 747 BBJ With 42 Hours Sent To The Desert

-A virtually new Boeing 747-8 abandoned by the Saudi royal family 10 years ago is now owned by Boeing and awaiting an unknown fate in Arizona.
-According to the FAA…
+• A virtually new Boeing 747-8, ordered by the Saudi royal family and abandoned for 10 years, is now owned by Boeing.

 A virtually new Boeing 747-8 abandoned by the Saudi royal family 10 years ago is now owned by Boeing and awaiting an unknown fate in Arizona.
 According to the FAA registry Boeing became the owner of the aircraft, which has 42 hours on it, the day before it was flown from Basel, Switzerland, to Pinal Air Park, a desert storage site near Tucson.
 Once they arrive there, aircraft seldom leave intact, but Boeing hasn’t announced any plans for the plane.
 Speculation is that it will be parted out, which is the fate of most aircraft at Pinal.
 But the Saudis long ago abandoned the aircraft, simply because no one in the royal family wanted it.